 CVC involvement is intended to address needs expressed by the community.
-We are not I favour of going into communities and insisting on performing procedures and treatments on peoples’ pets regardless of whether the owner agree with what needs to be done, or consent to the procedures.
+We are not in favour of going into communities and insisting on performing procedures and treatments on peoples’ pets regardless of whether the owner agrees with what needs to be done, or has given consent to the procedures.
 This is not SAVA-CVC’s mandate or policy.
 The CVC clinics must take a long term approach, ensuring the community’s understanding, acceptance and co-operation.
 Seldom is there immediate co-operation on all aspects.
 However, with time and patience, most communities come to value our services, and will accept all aspects, including sterilisation.

 Contributions are welcome.

 Thank you for visiting our site.